Sexual MisconductSexual Misconduct Policy

 - Persons using alcohol or other drugs are considered unable to give valid consent if they cannot fully comprehend the who, what, when, where, why, or how of a sexual interaction.
 Individuals who consent to sex must be able to understand what they are doing.
 Someone who has sexual activity with someone whom they know to be – or should know to be – mentally or physically incapacitated (through alcohol or other drug use, unconsciousness or blackout) is in violation of this policy.
 This policy also covers someone whose incapacity results from mental disability, sleep, involuntary physical restraint, or from the taking of so-called “date rape” drugs.
 Possession, use and/or distribution of any of these substances (including Rohypnol, Ketomine, GHB, Burundanga and others) is prohibited, and administering any of these drugs to another for the purpose of inducing incapacity is a violation of this policy.

-*Students who believe they are a victim of sexual misconduct are encouraged to notify the Office of Campus Safety, the Office of Residence Life, or the Office of Student Affairs.
+*Students who believe they are a victim of sexual misconduct are encouraged to notify the Office of Campus Safety, the Office of Student Life & College Engagement, or the Office of Student Affairs.

 What should someone do if they feel they are a victim of sexual misconduct?